Časlav of Serbia

+Tzeésthlabos (Τζεέσθλαβος), usually transliterated as Časlav (Часлав) or Chaslav and Tzeeslav, was Prince of the Serbs from c.
+933 until his death in c.
+943/960.

 Časlav was the son of Klonimir, a son of Strojimir who ruled as co-prince in 851–880.
 He belongs to the first Serbian dynasty, the Vlastimirovićs (ruling since the early 7th century), and is the last known ruler of the family.
 His mother was a Bulgarian noblewoman chosen as wife of Klonimir by Boris I of Bulgaria himself.

+Initially an ally of the Bulgarians, Časlav successfully came to the throne of Serbia in a very chaotic period of history, managing to reorganize and repopulate the country after Bulgarian–Serbian wars of 917–924.
+He was a vassal of the Byzantine Empire.
+A possible identification with a same-named person from the Chronicle of the Priest of Duklja reveals that he presumably fought off the Magyars, but eventually dying in combat with them. Časlav is remembered, alongside his predecessor Vlastimir, as founders of Serbia in the Middle Ages.

 Background

-After the death of Prince Vlastimir, Serbia was an oligarchy ruled by his three sons: Mutimir, Gojnik and Strojimir, although Mutimir, the eldest, had supreme rule.

 In the 880s, Mutimir seized the throne for himself, exiling his brothers and Klonimir, who was Strojimir's son, to the First Bulgarian Empire, to the court of Boris I. This was most likely due to treachery.
 Petar, the son of Gojnik, was kept at the Serbian court of Mutimir for political reasons, but he soon fled to Croatia.

 When Mutimir died, his son Pribislav inherited the rule, but he only ruled for a year; Petar returned and defeated him in battle and seized the throne; Pribislav fled to Croatia with his brothers Bran and Stefan.
 Bran was defeated, captured and blinded (blinding was a Byzantine tradition meant to disqualify a person from taking the throne).
-In 896, Klonimir returned from Bulgaria, backed by Boris I, taking the important stronghold of Destinikon.
+In 896, Klonimir returned from Bulgaria, backed by Boris I, taking the important Serbian stronghold of Destinikon.
 Klonimir was defeated and killed.

 The Byzantine–Bulgarian Wars made the Bulgarian Empire de facto the most powerful Empire of Southeast Europe.
 The Bulgarians won after invading at the right time; they met little resistance in the north because of the Byzantines fighting the Arabs in Anatolia.